Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why can the first dimension in an array parameter be left unspecified, but not the other dimensions?
+<span class="ques"></span> Why can the first dimension in an array parameter be left unspecified, but not the other dimensions?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: First, we need to discuss how arrays are passed in C. As Section 12.3 explains, when an array is passed to a function, the function is given a pointer to the first element in the array.
+<span class="ans"></span> First, we need to discuss how arrays are passed in C. As Section 12.3 explains, when an array is passed to a function, the function is given a pointer to the first element in the array.

 Next, we need to know how the subscripting operator works.
 Suppose that `a` is a one-dimensional array passed to a function.
 When we write